argonatorUberTF/Uber-Team-Fortress/README.md

 The sniper class had little changed.
 Already powerful and deadly enough.
 The soldier class gets a bit more dangerous with the upgraded amounts of grenades.
 The attributes system can boost this class to very powerful levels.

 The Demoman gets sticky pipebombs and laser trip bombs added.
+Impulse 4 for sticky pipebombs and drop3 for laser trip bombs.

-Medic can heal with cmd aura regardless of level, further than players can with attribute of masters of healing.
+Medic can heal with cmd aura regardless of level, and further distance than players can with attribute of masters of healing.
 Medic gets an upgrade of the super nailgun with lava nails.
+More damage per nail fired.

 Heavy Weapons Guy can spool up assault cannon a bit faster, and uses less ammo per shot on 20mm mode.

 Pyro can fire faster flame rockets, has a chainsaw, and gets results.
+He might get the lightning gun by default soon.

 The Spy has a grappling hook that uses less cells, and can "poon" enemies for gibs.
 Just like in Pain Keep.